CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardslimited.md

 [^corrupted]: Your opponent wins if your Wizard would be discarded (not just eliminated) by corruption.
 See 8 • CORRUPTION
 [^30cards]: The minimum number of hazard/resource cards was increased to 30 for tournament play.
 See the Tournament Policy
 [^fullsummary]: See the Full Player Turn Summary
+[^characters]: See sectin 5 on characters and companies
+[^playeringanddrawingcards]: See standard rules section 10 playing and drawing cards
+[^typo]: A typographical error
+[^influencefaction]: See starter section 9 on influence